UltraEngine/Documentation/CPP/Pixmap_WritePixel.md

 This command is thread-safe, as long as multiple threads do not write to the same region.
 See the [ThreadPool](ThreadPool_Execute.md) class for an example of multi-threaded use.

+This method will not work with compressed pixel formats.

 ## Example

 ```c++